Eligibility to apply for Canadian Experience Class

-The Canadian Experience Class (CEC) is an immigration program that allows individuals who have worked in Canada for at least one year or more to immigrate permanently.
-Since 2015 Canadian Experience Class applications are processed under the Express Entry immigration selection system.
+Canadian Experience Class (CEC) is an immigration program for those who have worked in Canada for at least one year to immigrate permanently.
+Since 2015 its applications are processed under the Express Entry immigration selection system.

 The government of Canada recognizes the deep pool of talented workers already working in Canada, and wants them to become permanent residents.
 These are individuals and families who have set down roots and made plans for the future in Canada.